-Active polyarticular juvenile idiopathic arthritis and juvenile psoriatic arthritis

-XELJANZ 1mg/ml is used for the treatment of active polyarticular juvenile idiopathic arthritis, a long- term disease that mainly causes pain and swelling of your joints, in patients 2 years of age and older.
+Active Polyarticular juvenile idiopathic arthritis and juvenile psoriatic arthritis XELJANZ is used for the treatment of active polyarticular juvenile idiopathic arthritis a long-term disease that mainly causes pain and swelling of your joints, in patients 2 years of age and older.

-XELJANZ 1 mg/ml is also used for the treatment of juvenile psoriatic arthritis, an inflammatory disease of the joints often accompanied by psoriasis in patients 2 years of age and older.
+XELJANZ is also used for the treatment of juvenile psoriatic arthritis, a condition that is an inflammatory disease of the joints often accompanied by psoriasis, in patients 2 years of age and older.

-XELJANZ 1 mg/ml can be used together with methotrexate when previous treatment for polyarticular juvenile idiopathic arthritis or juvenile psoriatic arthritis was not sufficient or was not well tolerated.
-XELJANZ 1 mg/ml can also be taken on its own in those cases where methotrexate treatment is not tolerated or treatment with methotrexate is not advised.
+XELJANZ can be used together with methotrexate when previous treatment for polyarticular juvenile idiopathic arthritis or juvenile psoriatic arthritis was not sufficient or was not well tolerated.
+XELJANZ can also be taken on its own in those cases where methotrexate treatment is not tolerated or treatment with methotrexate is not advised.